 - When you took the property, you had the intent to deprive the owner of his/her property permanently or for a period long enough to deprive the owner of its value and enjoyment

 - You took the other person’s property, and you kept it for a certain period regardless of how long you held it

-Grand theft by trick has almost similar crime elements as the grand theft by untruthful pretense, as you can see above.
-The difference is that in a grand theft by trick case, the property owner entrusts you only with property possession while with grand theft by untruthful pretense case, the property owner gives you both possession and ownership rights of the property.
+Grand theft by trick has almost similar crime elements to grand theft by untruthful pretense, as you can see above.
+The difference is that in a grand theft by trick case, the property owner entrusts you only with property possession while with grand theft by untruthful pretense, the property owner gives you both possession and ownership rights of the property.